Best Organic Dog Foods

 Rating:

-Gather Free Acres is one of 3 dry recipes included in our review of the Gather product line.
+Gather Free Acres is one of two dry recipes included in our review of this dry product line.

-Gather Free Acres gets the lion’s share of its meat protein from fresh chicken and dehydrated chicken.
-Our dry matter label analysis reveals the recipe contains 33% protein, 17% fat and 42% estimated carbs… creating a fat-to-protein ratio of about 50%.
+The formula gets the lion’s share of its meat protein from fresh chicken and dehydrated chicken.
+Our dry matter label analysis reveals the recipe contains 33% protein, 17% fat and 42% estimated carbs, creating a fat-to-protein ratio of about 50%.

-In addition to Gather’s certified organic ingredients, each recipe also contains a balanced blend of healthy omega 3 and omega 6 fats.
+In addition to Gather’s certified organic ingredients, each recipe also contains a balanced blend of healthy omega-3 and omega-6 fats.
 A top choice.
+We love the fact that organic, free-run chicken is the main ingredient and the only source of meat protein, making it a good option for dogs with sensitive stomachs.

 Read more buyer reviews at Chewy.com